glpi-project/docdev/source/devapi/database/dbupdate.rst

       $stmt->execute();
    }

-Just like the `buildInsert()` method used here, `buildInsert` and `buildDelete` methods are available.
-They take exactly the same arguments as non build methods.
+Just like the `buildInsert()` method used here, `buildUpdate` and `buildDelete` methods are available.
+They take exactly the same arguments as "non build" methods.

 .. note::